Webs of Type P: The p-Webupdown Category

 For a nonnegative integer $a$ it will be convenient to adopt the notation \(|_{a}:= \uparrow_{a}\) and \(|_{-a}:= \downarrow_{a}\).
 More generally, for \(r \in \Z_{\geq 0}\) and \(\bba =(a_1, \ldots, a_{r}) \in \Z^{r}\), we will write as a shorthand for the latter as an object of $\pWeb_{\uparrow\downarrow}$.
 For example, $|_{(6,2,-9)} = \uparrow_{6}\uparrow_{2}\downarrow_{9}$.

 The up, down, left, and right crossings can be used to define crossing morphisms,

 for arbitrary \(a,b \in \Z\).
-As with $\aWeb$ and $\pWeb$, it is straightforward to use these to make oriented versions of \cref{E:generalcrossing} and to verify these make \(\pWeb_{\uparrow \downarrow}\) into a symmetric braided monoidal supercategory.
+Just as with $\aWeb$ and $\pWeb$, we can use these morphisms to make oriented versions of \cref{E:generalcrossing} and to verify these make \(\pWeb_{\uparrow \downarrow}\) into a symmetric braided monoidal supercategory.

 The relations \cref{OrStraightRel}, \cref{O7} show that $\uparrow_{a}$ and $\downarrow_{a}$ are left and right duals to each other with the cups and caps as the evaluation and coevaluation morphisms.
-More generally, using ``rainbows'' constructed from leftward and rightward caps (resp.\ cups) we can also construct evaluation and coevaluation morphisms for general objects in $\pWeb_{\uparrow\downarrow}$.
+More generally, using ``rainbows'' constructed from leftward and rightward caps and cups we can also construct evaluation and coevaluation morphisms for general objects in $\pWeb_{\uparrow\downarrow}$.
+For example, the evaluation and coevaluation morphisms for $\downarrow_{a}\uparrow_{b}\downarrow_{c}$ are

 Using these we see that $\pWeb_{\uparrow\downarrow}$ is in fact a rigid category.
 Altogether we have the following result.

-\begin{corollary} The oriented crossing morphisms make \(\pWeb_{\uparrow \downarrow}\) into a symmetric braided monoidal supercategory and the evaluation and coevaluation morphisms make $\pWeb_{\uparrow\downarrow}$ rigid. \end{corollary}
+\begin{corollary} The oriented crossing morphisms endow \(\pWeb_{\uparrow \downarrow}\) with the structure of a symmetric braided monoidal supercategory and the evaluation and coevaluation morphisms endow $\pWeb_{\uparrow\downarrow}$ with the structure of a rigid supercategory. \end{corollary}